 The second pillar is public infrastructure, which we approximate with health care expenditures, social transfers, the number of private schools per one million population and the level of education tuition fees.
 For instance, the lower public per capita expenditures on health care, the lower the penalty term for the rate of consumption imitation.
 The expenditure and transfer proxies are adjusted for the wealth of the country (measured by GDP) as well as for demographics.
 Social transfers are measured as a share of GDP adjusted for demographics.
-Finally, the number of private schools per one million inhabitants and annual tuition fees are positively related to emulation: Most households wish to send their children to the best possible schools.
-This can be achieved both through paying high tuition fees, and by living in those (expensive) neighborhoods where the best schools are located.
-When income inequality increases and rich households spend more money on
+Finally, the number of private schools per one million inhabi-

 8Based on the Euclidean norm of our proxy variables the German penalty term equals 0.69, which yields an effective rate of imitation of 0.16.
-This is within the range [0.15, 0.20] suggested by Drechsel-Grau and Schmid (2013) as an estimator for the effective rate.
+This is within the range [0.15, 0.20] suggested by Drechsel-Grau and Schmid (2013) as an estimate of the effective rate.